-And, as usual, these openings include a mix of local spots, large chains and expansions — but the mix is leaning more towards out-of-state-based concepts these days, and more places opening outside of Denver.
+And, as usual, these openings include a mix of local spots, large chains and expansions — but the mix is leaning more toward out-of-state-based concepts these days, and more places opening outside of Denver.

 September's openings include locations from large chains like In-N-Out, which continues to expand its presence in the metro area with a focus on the suburbs — this time Arvada and Parker.
 Southern chain Chicken Salad Chick, which debuted in northern Colorado last year, moved into Littleton, and the Arizona-born (but beloved in Colorado) Cheba Hut added a spot in Englewood after shutting down its longtime Champa Street location in May.